EdwardBerman/rayleigh_analysis/README.md

 ### General

 1. This repository contains a submodule.
 To run this repository and access the submodules, run `git clone https://github.com/EdwardBerman/rayleigh_analysis.git ; git submodule add https://github.com/mitkotak/fast_flops.git ; git submodule add https://github.com/EdwardBerman/fourierflow` followed by `git submodule update --init --recursive`.
+All submodules should be in `external`.
-The repo will require non Pythonic dependencies, you will need to run `sudo apt install cmake gfortran`.
+2. The repo will require non Pythonic dependencies, you will need to run `sudo apt install cmake gfortran`.
-2. Install poetry and run `poetry install`
+3. Install poetry and run `poetry install`
-3. Install wandb via and login via `wandb login [api key]`
+4. Install wandb via and login via `wandb login [api key]`

 For plotting, you might need to download additional tex support locally for the LaTeX strings.